Morton’s Neuroma Revisited

 Insidious onset, often years.

-Pain mostly on bottom.
+Pain is mostly in the bottom.

 Can take a while to get started with standing/walking.